umeshkumhar/backupdr-client/docs/HostAPI.md

 # **RevokeCertificate**
 > CertificateRevocationRest RevokeCertificate(ctx, optional)
 Revokes existing certificates of passed in host and blocks them from creating any new certificates.
-It requires Host Manage rights.
+It requires backupdr.managementServers.manageHosts IAM permission

 ### Required Parameters